Seo Ji-seok: Career

 Seo has appeared in two films directed by renowned South Korean movie director Kim Ki-duk.
 In Kim's 2005 film The Bow, he played a college student involved in a mysterious and dangerous relationship between an old man and a 16-year-old girl.

 Seo appeared for the second time in Kim's movie Time as a guest star, and participated in the film May I Cry? in 2006.
-That same year, Seo was cast as the smart and cold Park Yoon-hoo in the 167-episode daily drama Pure in Heart, leading the series alongside Ku Hye-sun.
+That same year, Seo was cast as the smart and cold Park Yoon-hoo in the 167-episode daily drama Hearts of Nineteen, leading the series alongside Ku Hye-sun.
 For his performance in the series, he won Best New Actor award at the 2006 KBS Drama Awards.

 In 2007, Seo reported for his mandatory military service and was assigned to the 12th Infantry Division located in Inje, Gangwon-do.
 He was discharged on May 3, 2009, and subsequently held a fan meeting on May 10, 2009.
 Seo returned to acting by playing in an independent film The Inside Story of Him and Her and appearing as a cameo in High Kick Through The Roof.

-In 2010, Seo was cast as a lead role in the series OB & GY, followed by weekend drama Gloria opposite Bae Doo-na.
+In 2010, Seo was cast as a lead role in the series OB & GY, followed by weekend drama Gloria opposite Bae Doona.
 He next joined a variety show Sunday Night for six months as one of the MCs.

 In 2011, Seo starred in the 16-episode romantic-comedy drama Manny.
 He also starred in High Kick Through The Roofs spin-off; a 123-episode sitcom High Kick: Revenge of the Short Legged.
 In addition to acting, Seo also appeared in figure skater Kim Yuna's variety show Kim Yuna's Kiss & Cry.

 In 2012, Seo participated in the 3-episode of MBC Music cable TV variety program Music and Lyrics Season 2 with composer Kim Wi Yong, actress Lee Chung-ah, and singer Heo Young-saeng to collaborate on OST "Gazing (바라본다)" for MBC's weekend drama The Sons.
 The following year, Seo played as a lead actor in the film Mango Tree, a cameo in the series Potato Star 2013QR3, and also starred in the 50-episode weekend drama A Little Love Never Hurts from 2013 to 2014.

 From 2013 to 2015, Seo appeared in two long-running variety programs; Cool Kiz on the Block, and Law of the Jungle which was shot in Costa Rica.
 He returned to daily dramas, playing in the 120-episode The Three Witches (Witch Castle) in 2015, followed by 100-episode Unknown Woman in 2017.

 In July 2019, Seo replaced Kang Ji-hwan in a period drama Joseon Survival Period, starting from episode 11 to 16.

 In october 2021 Seo has signed with Management Redwoods.